chalana1995/codecruch_Supabase_GroupB/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+CREATE TABLE Projects (
+    id SERIAL PRIMARY KEY,
+    ProjectName VARCHAR(255) NOT NULL,
+    start_date DATE
+);

+ALTER TABLE Projects ENABLE ROW LEVEL SECURITY;

+CREATE policy "Users can create projects."
+ON Projects FOR INSERT WITH CHECK (auth.uid() = user_id);

+CREATE policy "Users can update their own projects."
+ON Projects FOR UPDATE USING (auth.uid() = user_id);

+CREATE policy "Users can delete their own projects."
+ON Projects FOR DELETE USING (auth.uid() = user_id);

+CREATE policy "project are public" ON Projects FOR